OfficeForProductSafetyAndStandards/cosmetic-product-notifications/cosmetics-worker/README.md

-# MSPSDS Background Worker
+# Cosmetics Background Worker

-This folder contains the configuration to setup the worker processes which support the (website)[../web/README.md].
+This folder contains the configuration to setup the worker processes which support the (cosmetics website)[../cosmetics-web/README.md].
 The codebase is shared with the website.